 They can be tricky to get started with, but, after a bit of practice, it's a fast and healthy way to cook vegetables.

 Microwave pizza function - Many of the microwaves we've tested have a function (a button or an item on a 'menu') for cooking or reheating pizza.
 These tend to work better with the grill microwaves than the solos, because the grill will help crisp the pizza and brown the top.

-Some microwaves include crisper plates which you cook pizzas on to help crisp their bases.
-They can also be used with quiche.
-You tend to get better results if you use a frozen pizza and pre-heat the oven and plate for four or five minutes before use.
+Some microwaves include crisper plates, which you use to cook pizzas on to help crisp the base.
+They can also be used for cooking quiche.
+You tend to get better results if you use a frozen pizza and preheat the oven and plate for four or five minutes before use.

 Microwave cooking containers

-It's important to use the right cooking containers.
-Heatproof glass, pyrex or plastics labelled as microwave-safe are ideal.
+It's important to use suitable cooking containers.
+Heatproof glass, Pyrex or plastics labelled as 'microwave safe' are ideal.
 You can also use paper plates and paper towels.
 Pottery, ceramics and earthenware are suitable as long as they are not porous.
 Avoid containers from frozen or chilled food (such as margarine tubs) because their low melting temperatures may leave contaminants in the food.

 - Check out our reviews to find a Best Buy solo, grill or combination microwave

 - Watch our video to see how we test microwaves

 - Find the right microwave for you with our microwaves chooser tool